Sandstone Ice Fest 2010. Photo Matt Kuehl

 Robinson Park in Sandstone, MN is a unique place to climb.
-Practically every discipline of short duration contemporary climbing is represented at Sandstone: traditional, sport, bouldering, ice and mixed climbing routes.
+Practically every discipline of short duration contemporary climbing is represented: traditional, sport, bouldering, ice and mixed climbing routes.

 For rock climbing, pick your time of year carefully.
 As any Minnesotan can tell you, summer provides better conditions for saunaing than it does for climbing.
 October through early December, depending on your temperament, can be pleasant.

 Once you can't feel your fingers on the rock anymore, it's time to switch gears to ice and mixed climbing, and Sandstone is a great place to do it.
 However, Mike Endrizzi (who has bolted most routes on Diagonals and Sax Walls) has asked that if you decide to dry tool then do not